 While our remote mountain community used to see very few visitors, we are now annually hosting tens of thousands of people and hundreds of educational service groups.
 We are thrilled that there is such a desire from the public to learn firsthand about wolves and sustainable living.
 As we strive to accommodate the uptick in visitor traffic, we have updated many of our facilities, and are making our on-site educational programming more robust.
 One way we are working to accomplish this is through our biweekly Wolf Behavioral Sessions.

-We try to lead these behavioral sessions for visitors on wolf feeding days (every Wednesday and Saturday), if circumstances and the animals permit.
+We try to lead these behavioral sessions for visitors/volunteers on Tuesdays and Saturdays, if circumstances and the animals permit.
 We do this in order to teach about the fascinating physical, social, and ecological aspects of wolves, as well as principles of nonverbal communication with both domestic and wild animals.
 Since we do not train the wolves, we train the people instead.
 Visitors learn how to use their body language and attitudes to communicate with the Ambassador wolves, and visitors can often apply what they learn to their relationships with pets, family, and friends.

 It is important to note that we never guarantee any interaction with the wolves.
 As a wildlife sanctuary, we defer to the needs of the resident animals and the choices they make in regard to meeting humans.
 We cannot emphasize enough how rare it is to find captive wolves that enjoy interacting with large crowds of people on a regular basis, and in their own home no less.
 There are many factors that affect the level of interaction during our Wolf Behavior Sessions, including: time of day, weather conditions, and how well visitors are able to interpret the wolves’ moods and apply the lessons of bodily communication and awareness that we convey beforehand.
 Only a handful of our resident wolves and wolf-dogs have the unique desire to meet strangers, and even they do not always feel social.
 To keep things in perspective, very few Americans have seen a wolf outside of a zoo, let alone touched one.
 Even if the Ambassador wolves only offer a few seconds of interaction, that is more than most humans will ever have the privilege to experience in their lifetimes.